Lockdown hobbies & activities for elderly women

 We might be experts in alarms for the elderly but we also like to get our creative juices flowing.
 How do you think we came up with so many great personal alarms?

 No matter your age or experience, there is always something for everyone.
-Crafting can also be a useful way to keep the mind active which can help loved ones with dementia.
+Crafting can also be a useful way to keep the mind active which can help loved ones with dementia, another good activity for the elderly.

 Hobbycraft has a great range of skilled tutorials on their YouTube channel including drawing, painting, crochet, sewing, knitting.
 So if you want to find hobbies for women at home, they will give you a full step by step to improve your hobby.